Resources on the Occupied Palestinian Territories

 These are the mechanisms that are collecting evidence, as well as the ongoing legal challenges and calls for accountability.

-1. International Court of Justice (ICJ): South Africa has brought a case against Israel, accusing it of genocide in its military attacks on Gaza.
+International Court of Justice (ICJ): South Africa has brought a case against Israel, accusing it of genocide in its military attacks on Gaza.
 In its written submission from 29 December 2023, South Africa argued that Israel has breached the UN Genocide Convention and asked the ICJ to order an immediate halt to Israel’s military operations.
 On 26 January 2024, the ICJ issued its order on provisional measures, finding that there are plausible grounds that Israel is committing genocide in Gaza.
 The ICJ ordered Israel to prevent genocide; prevent its military from committing genocide; prevent and punish incitement to genocide; allow urgently needed services and humanitarian assistance into Gaza; preserve all associating evidence; and report to the Court in one month on the implementation of these measures.
 Read more.
+On 24 May 2024 the ICJ ruled that Israel must immediately halt its military offensive and other actions in Rafah, emphasising the "immediate risk" to the Palestinian people, reaffirming its previous decision and adding new emergency measures due to the change in the circumstances.

-2. UN Independent International Commission of Inquiry on the Occupied Palestinian Territories: The Commission has been collecting and preserving evidence of war crimes committed since 7 October 2023 in the Occupied Palestinian Territories and Israel.
+UN Independent International Commission of Inquiry on the Occupied Palestinian Territories: The Commission has been collecting and preserving evidence of war crimes committed since 7 October 2023 in the Occupied Palestinian Territories and Israel.
 It will share this evidence with courts, especially the International Criminal Court (ICC) to support prosecutions.
 Learn more about the Commission and how to engage through its call for submissions.
-Also see the Commission's latest report on the Occupied Palestinian Territory, including East Jerusalem and Israel, covering from May 2021 to August 2023.
+Also see the Commission's reports on the Occupied Palestinian Territory, including East Jerusalem and Israel, covering from May 2021 to September 2023.

-3. International Criminal Court (ICC): The ICC has been conducting an investigation into the situation in Palestine, looking at crimes committed since June 2014, covering Gaza and the West Bank, including East Jerusalem.
+International Criminal Court (ICC): The ICC has been conducting an investigation into the situation in Palestine, looking at crimes committed since June 2014, covering Gaza and the West Bank, including East Jerusalem.
 Many NGOs have called for support for investigations, including the European Center for Constitutional Human Rights and Human Rights Watch.
 ESCR-Net has called for immediate action by the ICC prosecutors in this collective letter, following two of their members and allies, Al-Haq and the Palestinian Center for Human Rights, submitting a lawsuit to the ICC.
 South Africa has also referred Israel to the ICC over the Gaza attacks.
-Read the Court’s records on the investigation and guide to understanding the ICC The Office of the Prosecutor (OTP) of the ICC has opened a digital platform to enable people to submit information and evidence online to the ICC (see guidance for submissions from Justice for All).
+Read the Court’s records on the investigation and guide to understanding the ICC.
+The Office of the Prosecutor (OTP) of the ICC has opened a digital platform to enable people to submit information and evidence online to the ICC (see guidance for submissions from Justice for All).
+In May 2024, the Prosecutor of the ICC filed applications for warrants of arrest against the Prime Minister of Israel, the Minister of Defence of Israel and three Hamas leaders for war crimes and crimes against humanity.
+Libya, Nicaragua, Colombia, Mexico and Spain have joined the case brought by South African against Israel.

-5. UK government’s arms exports to Israel: Al-Haq and Global Legal Action Network, with the support of the International Centre of Justice for Palestinians, have applied for a judicial review of the UK government’s export licence for the sale of British weapons to Israel, arguing that the items sold are capable of being used in Israel’s actions against Palestinians.
+UK government’s arms exports to Israel: Al-Haq and Global Legal Action Network, with the support of the International Centre of Justice for Palestinians, have applied for a judicial review of the UK government’s export licence for the sale of British weapons to Israel, arguing that the items sold are capable of being used in Israel’s actions against Palestinians.
 The UK’s arms export criteria says that if there is a “clear risk” a weapon might be used in serious violation of international humanitarian law then the arms export should not be licensed.
 The High Court dismissed the case in February 2024 on the grounds that it must be “clear” that there is a risk the weapons might be used in a violation of international law and that this has to be “a serious violation”.
 The Court held that the threshold for establishing that the government's conclusion was “irrational” had not been met.
-The applicants announced that they will appeal this decision.
+The applicants appealed the decision and the case will be heard in the High Court in October 2024.
+Concerned that they might be involved in war crimes in Gaza, civil servants in charge of approving Israel's arms sales at the Department for Business and Trade (DBT) have asked to "cease work immediately" and have urged a meeting with the department to address "the legal jeopardy faced by civil servants who are continuing to work on this policy".

 Campaigns and initiatives